balakuntlaJayanth/Stats/_posts/2020-03-01-Pearson_corelation_in_python.markdown.md

 </table>
 </div>

 The above tables represent the pvalue .
-The pvalue' s can be used to infer corelation.
+The pvalue' s can be used to infer correlation.

 ### References